-The aforementioned polynomial approach has two obvious constraints that need to be satisfied for all times 't'.
-These are: (a) the functions $m_i(t)$ and $s_i(t)$ , must be continuous (even though they may not be differentiable at observation times $t_k$ ) and (b) the variance functions must stay positive over the whole time window of inference (i.e. $s_i(t) > 0$ , $\forall t \in [t_0, t_f]$ ).
+The aforementioned polynomial approach has two obvious constraints that need to be satisfied for all times t.
+These are (a) the functions $m_i(t)$ and $s_i(t)$ , must be continuous (even though they may not be differentiable at observation times $t_k$ ) and (b) the variance functions must stay positive over the whole time window of inference [i.e. $s_i(t) > 0, \forall t \in [t_0, t_f]$ ].

-To fulfill these constraints simultaneously, avoiding the use of additional parameters that would increase the complexity of our algorithm, we followed the approach of representing the piecewise polynomials by their Lagrange formula analogue (i.e. using four points for the 3'rd order mean and three points for the 2'nd order variance functions, per time-interval).
-Lagrange's interpolation formula provides us with an explicit expression of the polynomials in terms of the function values at given points.
-In numerical analysis this is also known as the polynomial of the least degree; that means given a finite set of $\mathcal{C}$ points there exists a unique polynomial of least degree $(\mathcal{C} - 1)$ , that interpolates exactly these $\mathcal{C}$ points.
+To fulfill these constraints simultaneously, avoiding the use of additional parameters that would increase the complexity of our algorithm, we followed the approach of representing the piecewise polynomials by their Lagrange formula analog (i.e., using four points for the third order mean and three points for the second order variance functions, per time interval).
+Lagrange's interpolation formula [28] provides us with an explicit expression of the polynomials in terms of the function values at given points.
+In numerical analysis this is also known as the polynomial of the least degree; that means given a finite set of C points there exists a unique polynomial of least degree (C - 1), that interpolates exactly these C points.
 Therefore, the optimization now consists of estimating the optimal positions of these points rather than the coefficients of the functions.